 Butterflies: Whites and Yellows

-Alabama butterflies nicely divide when it comes to the family Pieridae.
-That’s the formal name of the family that consists of the butterflies with white wings and yellow wings.
 The picture shows a Cabbage White butterfly, a ubiquitous butterfly seen around gardens across the United States.
 It’s probably the most widely distributed of the Alabama white butterflies.
 The Great Southern White is the most common white butterfly in the Southern part of the state.
+The blue antenna tips are a great field ID clue.

 Blues, Hairtreaks and Coppers